Girl Reporter: What do you want to talk about in your interview today?

 Girl Reporter: Wait, I just thought of something else!
 If you literally wanted Ernst Jünger to be eaten by insects his after death, in case you didn’t know, very few bees eat meat.
 Perhaps wasps, would eat him?
 Have you ever been to a cookout and yellow jackets cut off pieces of your hot dog, and fly away with it?
 I have.
 It was so exciting!
 To consume his entire body you’d have to go for something more along the lines of maggots.
 The only birds that eat flesh are vultures.
 None of these are what you would consider “noble animals”.

 Woodleaf: I was using poetic license.
 You did a lot of research on the Climate Change, but you failed to research Ernst Jünger.
 He wrote a book called The Glass Bees.
 That is the reason I wanted his body to be eaten by bees.
 It does not matter whether bees eat flesh or not.
 You’re missing the whole point.
+The flying squirrels are symbolic to the people who join my group.
+They are allowed to fly into the sky and become free.

 Girl Reporter: Thank you for enlightening me.
 Have a beautiful rest of your day.